casper-network/docs-archive/economics/index.rst

 *Delegators* are users who participate in the platform's security by delegating their tokens to validators, which adds to their weight, and collecting a part of the rewards proportional to their delegations, net of a cut ("delegation rate") that is collected by the validator.

-*Operators* can be designated by validators to perform the computational tasks required by the protocol, with the validator's stake now vouching for the operator's correctness.

 Incentives (consensus layer)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The *auction* determines the composition of the validator set for each era of the protocol.
 It is a "first-price" (winning bids become stakes) auction with a fixed number of spots, chosen to balance security with performance (generally, the platform will run slower with more validators).
 Because rewards are proportional to the stake, it is expected that this competitive mechanism will provide a powerful impetus for staking as many tokens as possible.

-*Slashing* ensures that the platform remains safe by burning all tokens staked by validators who equivocate.

 *Rewards* (per era) are issued to validators who perform, at their nominal pace, in such a way as to make timely progress on block finalization.
 These rewards are shared with delegators proportionally to their contributions, net of a cut taken by the validator.